 Spillover: Reductions in energy consumption and/or demand caused by the presence of an energy efficiency program, beyond the program-related gross savings of the participants and without financial or technical assistance from the program.
 There can be participant and/or nonparticipant spillover.
 Participant spillover is the additional energy savings that occur when a program participant independently installs energy efficiency measures or applies energy-saving practices after having participated in the efficiency program as a result of the program's influence.
-Nonparticipant spillover refers to energy savings that occur when a program nonparticipant installs energy efficiency measures or applies energy-saving practices as a result of a program's influence.
+Nonparticipant spillover refers to energy savings that occur when a program participated in the program as a result of the program's influence.
+Nonparticipant spillover refers to energy-saving practices as a result of a program's influence.